wilhelmshen/passless/README.rst

                     #adblk /PATH/TO/AD/BLOCK.conf

                     # If the direct connection fails, use the forwarding
                     # server instead.
-The default is "yes".
+The default is "no".
                     #
-                    #autoswitch yes
+                    #autoswitch no

-                    # Deny access to the local ip, the default is "yes"
+                    # Deny access to the local ip, the default is "no"
-                    # If you want a Bastion Host for local services, this
+                    # If you want a Bastion Host, this option must be
-                    # option must be setted to "no".
+                    # setted to "no".
                     #
-                    #globalonly yes
+                    #globalonly no

                     #accesslog  $LOGS/access-%Y%m.log
                     #errorlog   $LOGS/error-%Y%m.log